rogeriochaves/firefox-ios/README.md

     ```
 1. Open `Client.xcodeproj` in Xcode.
 1. Build the `Fennec` scheme in Xcode.
+1. When you get certificate errors, find and replace my team (XC2B8QXW6P) and domain (app.rchaves.ios) with your own [(more info)](https://github.com/mozilla-mobile/firefox-ios/discussions/8788)

 Note: In case you have dependencies issues with SPM, you can try to reset package caches and resolve package version.